kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/project/instructions.md

 * Channel membership and access
   points: 4
   level: medium
-  Every request sent to the API server (back-end) must contain the user access token in the HTTP header with its identity (email).
+  Every request sent to the API server (back-end) must contain the user access token in the HTTP header.
 Once the token is validated by the authentication middleware, the user ID must be associated with the created channel (eg `owner` property).
-If the user does not yet exist in the database, he must be created automatically.
 * Ressource access control
   points: 4
   level: medium